Fasano: Transport

 Fasano station is an important stop, both for regional and long-distance trains, on the Adriatic railway.
-The SS 16 highway "Adriatica" Padova-Otranto serves the town with two exits, "Fasano" and "Savelletri".
+The SS 16 highway "Adriatica" Padua-Otranto serves the town with two exits, "Fasano" and "Savelletri".

 Sport

 A.S.
 Fasano is the town's main football club.
 It plays its home matches at the Vito Curlo Stadium, which has a capacity of around 2,000 spectators.

 Fasano is also known for its handball tradition.
 The local clubs include Junior Fasano, which has competed at the national level and won several Italian championships, and Roberto Serra Fasano, a club known for youth development and community involvement.